Suboxone Detox: Timeline, Symptoms, and How to Safely Withdraw

 Can you get off Suboxone without withdrawal?

 It’s unlikely to quit Suboxone without experiencing any withdrawal symptoms.
 Suboxone is a long-acting opioid medication, and your body develops a physical dependence over time.
-But, by working with your healthcare provider to create a gradual tapering plan, you can minimize the severity of withdrawal symptoms.
+By working with your healthcare provider, you can create a gradual tapering plan.
+This can help reduce the severity of withdrawal symptoms.

 How long does it take to feel withdrawal from Suboxone?